aws/amazon-chime-sdk-js/guides/07_FAQs.md

 [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1152401) and [Safari](https://bugs.webkit.org/show_bug.cgi?id=179415) have known issues disallowing them from listing audio output devices on these browsers.
 While clients can continue the meeting using the default device, they will not be able to select devices in meetings.

+[Android Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=635686&sort=-stars&q=android%20chrome%20bluetooth%20headphone&can=2) has a known issue switching between bluetooth audio output devices.
+While clients can continue the meeting using the default device, there is a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=635686&sort=-stars&q=android%20chrome%20bluetooth%20headphone&can=2) related to switching to an bluetooth audio output.

 ### My video disappears in Safari browsers, is this a known issue?

 macOS and iOS Safari browsers have limitations when you use a camera in more than one apps or tab.